 - Distant: 14 percent.
 This also describes cancer that has spread to a different part of the body but is typically referred to as “metastatic” cancer.

 If you’ve been diagnosed with colon cancer, many factors affect your prognosis.
-According to the National Cancer Institute, these factors include:
+According to the

 - Stage.
 The stage of colon cancer refers to how far it’s spread.
 As reported by the American Cancer Society, localized cancer that hasn’t spread to the lymph nodes or distant organs generally has a better outcome than cancer that has spread to other parts of the body.